r-lib/systemfonts/cran-comments.md

+This is a patch for the valgrind errors present in last submission.
+Since I cannot reproduce them on any of the systems available to me it is a bit in the blind, but fingers crossed.

 This release mainly adds new features to allow access to the internal cache of freetype objects from other packages as well as attaching OpenType features to fonts for use during shaping by graphic devices.